FormidableLabs/trace-pkg/README.md

 Some examples:

 [`bunyan`](https://github.com/trentm/node-bunyan): The popular logger library has some optional dependencies that are not meant only for Node.js.
 To prevent browser bundling tools from including, they use a curious `require` strategy of `require('PKG_NAME' + '')` to defeat parsing.
-For Jetpack, this means we get dynamic misses reports of:
+In `trace-pkg`, this means we get dynamic misses reports of:

 ```yml
 /PATH/TO/PROJECT/node_modules/bunyan/lib/bunyan.js: